rafaelsieber/sftp-nvim/README.md

 └── README.md
 ```

-When uploading `src/main.js`, it will be uploaded to `remote_path/src/main.js` on the server.
+**Upload**: When uploading `src/main.js`, it will be uploaded to `remote_path/src/main.js` on the server.

+**Download**: When downloading from remote, files and folders are downloaded to your current working directory maintaining their names.

+## Recent Updates

+- ✨ **Added Download Feature**: Browse and download files/folders from remote server
+- 🎨 **Improved UI**: Replaced notifications with vim.ui.select() for better user experience
+- 📁 **Folder Support**: Download entire directories recursively
+- 🏗️ **Modular Architecture**: Split code into focused modules for better maintainability
+- 🔍 **Visual File Types**: Clear distinction between files and folders with icons

+## Development

+This plugin was developed with the assistance of AI agents to ensure clean code architecture and modern Neovim plugin best practices.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.